 2. United Kingdom

-If you wish to complain about a breach of the Australian Privacy Principles, please contact the Compliance, Risk & Office Manager, Level 7, 190 St George's Terrace, Perth (ph: 08 9262 5555) or Level 16, 1 O'Connell Street, Sydney; (ph: 02 8922 8000).
+If you wish to complain about a breach of the Australian Privacy Principles, please contact the Compliance, Risk & Office Manager, Ground Floor, 235 St George's Terrace, Perth (ph: 08 9262 5555) or Level 24, Brookfield Place, 10 Carrington Street, Sydney NSW 2000.
 We will assess your complaint and respond to you as soon as reasonably practicable.
 If you are dissatisfied with our response, you may lodge a complaint with the Office of the Australian Information Commissioner.

 For unresolved complaints about the quality of service and fees, the Dutch-speaking bar (Nederlandse Orde van Advocaten bij de Balie te Brussel) provides a conciliation procedure chaired by the president of the bar.
 Provided both parties agree, it also provides an arbitration procedure.